sublimelsp/LSP/docs/src/customization.md

 | `variable.parameter.sighelp.lsp` | Function argument in the signature help popup |
 | `variable.parameter.sighelp.active.lsp` | Function argument which is currently highlighted in the signature help popup |

+!!! note
+    If the color scheme utilizes different (foreground) colors for the scopes of active and non-active parameters, the active parameter will not additionally be rendered with bold and underlined font style.

 ### Annotations

 | scope | description |